EdgeLake/edgelake.github.io/docs/commands/backgound_services.md

 ## The local data storage service

-### run operator
+### Configure the Operator service
+The Operator service provides the local data storage functionalities.

-A service that captures the data streams, identifies or creates schemas and ingest the data into a local database.
+The service captures the data streams, identifies or creates schemas and ingest the data into a local database.

 **Usage**:
 <pre>